 Due to little knowledge of the long-term effects of the ketogenic die few controlled studies have been made.
 However, a growing pile of uncontrolled studies is making the efficacy of a ketogenic treatment hard to argue against.

 Not something I'm interested in personally, research I've found isn't actually very promising.
-A lot of studies include calorie restriction or exercise.
-Even when isocaloric an argument could be made that any weight loss is due to the adaption phase.
+A lot of studies include calorie restriction or exercise and even when isocaloric, an argument could be made that weight loss is due to the adaption phase.

-I've personally noticed improvements to sleep quality (more on that bellow) but don't take my word for it here is an article explaining the effects certain foods have on sleep.
+I've personally noticed improvements to sleep quality (more on that below) but don't take my word for it here is an article explaining the effects certain foods have on sleep.